-The sensory system consists of sensory receptors at the peripheral endings of afferent neurones, and the ascending pathways in the spinal cord.
+The sensory system consists of sensory receptors at the peripheral endings of afferent neurones, the ascending pathways in the spinal cord and the brain centres responsible for sensory processing and perception.
+Hence, it spans both the central nervous system (CNS) and the peripheral nervous system (PNS).

 Sensory receptors exist internally and externally around the body and are activated via different stimuli.
 They are designed to respond to the body’s interaction with the external environment or its internal state.
-Sensory receptors are specialised to respond to stimuli of the following: chemical, mechanical, thermal or nociceptive stimuli.
-Activation of the sensory receptor then results in an action potential, which propagates through fibres of the respective nerve, to the central nervous system (CNS).
+Sensory receptors are specialised to respond to stimuli of the following: light, chemical, mechanical, thermal or nociceptive stimuli.
+The activated sensory receptor generates an action potential, which propagates along the axon to reach the CNS.

-A stimulus to a sensory receptor results in a change in cell wall permeability relating to ions, which generates a series of action potentials via sensory transduction.
-In general, a higher intensity stimulus will generate a higher frequency of action potentials along the neurone, however different types of receptors will adapt in different ways:
+A stimulus to a sensory receptor results in a change in cell wall’s ionic permeability, which leads to a generation of an action potential.
+This process of converting a sensory signal into an electrical signal is known as sensory transduction.
+In general, a higher intensity stimulus will generate a higher frequency of action potentials along the neuron.
+However, different types of receptors will adapt to prolonged stimulation in different ways:

 - Tonic receptors are slow adapting receptors.
-They will respond to the stimulus as long as it persists, and produce a continuous high frequency of action potentials.
+They will respond to the stimulus as long as it persists, and produce a continuous frequency of action potentials.
+Hence, they convey information about the duration of the stimulus.

 - Phasic receptors are rapidly adapting receptors.
 They will respond quickly to stimuli but stop responding upon continual stimulation.
-Therefore action potential frequency decreases during prolonged stimulation.
-The receptor remains sensitive to a change in stimulus energy or removal of the stimulus.
+Therefore, action potential frequency decreases during prolonged stimulation.
+This class of receptor conveys information about the changes to the stimulus such as intensity.

-Sensory modalities can be thought of as subtypes of sensory experience, such as pain, temperature, pressure etc. The modality of the stimulus is dependent on the type of receptor activated:
+Sensory modalities can be thought of as subtypes of sensory experiences, such as pain, temperature, pressure etc. Each sensory modality is perceived by a class of specialised receptors:

-Nocioceptors are phasic receptors, which respond to noxious stimuli (stimuli that would cause tissue injury if they were to persist) and result in the sensation of pain.
+Nociceptors are receptors, which respond to noxious stimuli (stimuli that would cause tissue injury if they were to persist) and their activation results in the sensation of pain.

 These are further categorised into: